SpecialBomb/sbdm/README.md

 sbdm, or SpecialBomb's Death Match, is a mod that is aimed at making all of the weapons useful in their own way.
 For example, if you had the Nailgun, and got the Super Nailgun, why would you want to use the Nailgun anymore?
 This mod tries to fix that.
+It also adds more ways to move, and adds different ways of playing.

 #Weapon Changes